Code-Institute-Submissions/stream-one-interactive-front-end/README.md

 The aim in eliminating Bootstrap usage was to push myself to write entirely my own CSS, using SASS/SCSS to achieve this.
 When approaching JavaScript, I decided to use vanilla JS to code as much of the "functional" aspects of the application (API calls etc) as possible.
 Then use jQuery to implement JS events and effects.
 The aim was to combine the two and get a handle on both approaches to scripting.

+I used http://pleeease.io/play/ to generate vendor prefixes once the coding of the appplication was complete.
+This allowed me to concentrate on writing clean CSS until the end of the project and ready for submission/deployment.

 ## Testing

 Manual and technical testing of the site was undertaken and passed.

 1. Chrome/Firefox dev tools used throughout to test responsiveness and function.
 2. Testing the site across different devices in real world scenarios.
 Mobiles, Tablets, Laptops, and Desktops.
-3. Giving the applcation to third party users to get feedback, and see if they could "break" it.
+3. Giving the applcation to third party users to get feedback, and see if they could "break" the application.
 4. W3C code validator to pass HTML,CSS and JS.

 ## Authors